Coronavirus is changing our lifestyle. It certainly has changed mine. My practice is now solely online therapy and

 Online therapy is easy and incredibly flexible.
 You can schedule through my secure portal.
-You log into your HIPPA compliant “room” by just clicking a link that I send you securely.
+You log into your HIPPA compliant Zoom “room” by just clicking a link that I send you securely.
 You can use your computer, tablet or smartphone.
-You can be anywhere with internet access.
+You can be anywhere with internet access and privacy.
 I see many clients in their cars, either in the parking lot at their work or in the driveway of their home.
 Teens are usually in their room, at a friend’s house or outside.
 You can choose wherever you feel most comfortable and secure for confidentiality.

 Online therapy is pretty much the same as in person therapy.
 We talk about the same things.
 I am required to know your exact location and local numbers for your emergency response system.
 This is just a safety precaution.
 The biggest difference is that we only see each other from the shoulders up.
 It doesn’t take long to adjust to that.

-Clients like to introduce me to their pets at some point if they are at home, which is something that doesn’t happen in my office.
-I might ask questions about the environment that I would already be aware of in my office.
+Clients like to introduce me to their pets at some point if they are at home, which is something that never happened in my office.
+I might ask questions about your environment that I would never be aware of in my office.
 There are also technical issues from time to time.
 The connection can cut out occasionally.
 When that happens, we usually just pick up where we left off.
 It’s usually a very short break and no big deal.

 Since COVID, I have also added phone therapy.
 Some of my clients do not have access to good internet in rural areas.
 Phone can be more reliable.
 I call at appointment time and we talk the same way we would in my office.